 Where did the Boston Celtics finish the season?

-The Boston Celtics finished the 2019-20 NBA season in third spot in the Eastern Conference
+The Boston Celtics finished the 2021-22 NBA season in second place in the Eastern Conference.

 How many games did the Boston Celtics win?